Heterogeneous catalysis and environmental protection

 This course will cover the following topics:

-Definition, industrial and environmental challenges and issues, history, terminology (activity (TOF, TON), selectivity, lifetime, active sites, etc.)
+Definition, industrial and environmental challenges and issues, history, terminology (activity (TOF, TON), selectivity, lifespan, active sites, etc.)

 1. Principles of heterogeneous catalysis